Virtual Phone Number

 Call fees

-• Incoming cost per minute
+- Incoming cost per minute

 Toll free numbers (free for the caller) usually come with a per-minute charge for the owner of the number.
-Some providers additionally charge a per minute fee for all incoming calls.
+Some providers additionally charge a per minute fee for all incoming calls. - Call set up charge

-Some providers charge you a small fixed fee for each call you received.
+Some providers charge you a small fixed fee for each call you received. - Call forwarding

-Call forwarding to a mobile number or landline is usually charged extra per minute.
+Call forwarding to a mobile number or landline is usually charged extra per minute. - Add on services

 SMS and voice response may be included free or cost extra.